zhiji95/Notes/Spark.md

 1. Broadcast variables: wraps the value and ensures that it is only copied to each worker once
 2. Accumulators: add-only and only driver can read

+### 4. Advantages of RDD Model

+1. RDD can only be created through coarse-grained transformations.
+2. immutable natures lets a system mitigate slow nodes by running backup copies of slow tasks as in MapReduce.
+3. In bulk operations on RDDs, a runtime can schedule tasks beased on data locality.
+4. Degrade gracefully when there is not enough memory.
+Partitions that do not fit in RAM can be stored on disk and will provide similar performance to current data-parallel systems.

 ## 2. Examples: